Vinessa Shaw: 1998–2005: Career expansion

-In 1998, she enrolled at Barnard College in New York City, but dropped out to continue pursuing acting.
-Shaw was attending the college when she was approached by Stanley Kubrick for her role in Eyes Wide Shut, playing a prostitute who is encountered by Tom Cruise's character.
+In 1998, Shaw appeared in a lead role as an aspiring young actress in the comedy-drama film L.A.
+Without a Map, opposite David Tennant, Julie Delpy, and Vincent Gallo.
+The same year, Shaw enrolled at Barnard College in New York City, but ultimately dropped out to continue pursuing an acting career.
+Shaw was attending the college when she was approached by Stanley Kubrick for her role in Eyes Wide Shut (1999), playing a prostitute who is encountered by Tom Cruise's character and who discovers she has HIV.
 In a 2008 interview, Shaw stated that Kubrick was "very influential" to her and that he "was the first person who encouraged her to continue acting".
 At the time of being cast, she was in college and considering alternate career options.
-Following her role in Eyes Wide Shut, Shaw played parts in a handful of films including the independent 2000 mystery-drama The Weight of Water with Sarah Polley and Sean Penn; the slapstick comedy Corky Romano alongside Chris Kattan; the romantic comedy 40 Days and 40 Nights, playing the feisty ex-girlfriend of Josh Hartnett's character; and a very small role in Woody Allen's Melinda and Melinda.
+Following her role in Eyes Wide Shut, Shaw played parts in a handful of films including Kathryn Bigelow's mystery-drama The Weight of Water (2000) with Sarah Polley and Sean Penn, in which Shaw portrayed a Norwegian immigrant who is the victim of an axe murder; the film and its source novel are both partly based on a real double-murder that occurred on Smuttynose Island in 1873.